Federal Direct Loans

-Students must enroll in a MINIMUM of six credits each semester
+Students must enroll in a MINIMUM of six Title IV eligible credits each semester

 Students must do this in order to receive loan funding and use loan money for educational expenses for attendance at Jackson College (JC).
 Your loan application will be processed based on our institutional cost of attendance.
-If you drop below six credit hours, your future loan disbursement(s) will be cancelled.
+A class that has previously been attempted twice will not count toward your six Title IV eligible credit hours.
+If you drop below six Title IV eligible credit hours, your future loan disbursement(s) will be cancelled.
 If you withdraw from your class(es), you may be subject to having to repay a portion of your loan funds immediately to JC.
 The amount you have to repay will be determined in accordance to the U.S. Department of Education’s Return of Title IV Funds policy.

 Students must be in good academic standing